mattglwilliams/portfolio/README.md

 - 🧐 On the lookout for a full stack role
 - 📚 Currently learning React, MongoDB and GrapgQL
 - 📫 How to reach me: mattwilliamsdev@gmail.com
-- ⚡ Next on the agenda: AWS, Next.js, game development
+- ⚡ Next on the agenda: Next.js, Material UI, game development

 </br>